RogerCronin/RogerCronin.github.io/readme.md

 ## Hangman

 The [Coolmath Games hangman](https://www.coolmathgames.com/0-hangman) is very popular among Hangman aficionados.
 Unfortunately, the entire site's blocked by school admins.
 I made my own hangman using the same word list available to everyone on my website along with some sick additions like a leaderboard.

+## Playground

+I'll dump whatever projects I need uploaded to the web here.
+It's probably going to be a bunch of school projects.
+I don't think I'll link it anywhere on the main website, but maybe I'll get bored and do that.

 Cool yeah that's it.
 Thanks for checking this repository out.